 Step 3: Make it EASY

-Once someone agrees to write a foreword or testimonial for you, your job is to make it easy for them.
+Once you’ve asked someone to write a foreword or testimonial, and they’ve agreed, your job is to make it easy for them.

 People are busy with their own lives and businesses and families.
 And, although your book may be one of the biggest things happening in your life right now, for them it’s just another item on the periphery.
 Anything that makes the task more difficult than it needs to be makes it less likely that you’ll get feedback.